getodk/docs/shared-src/docs-syntax-guide.rst

   .. code-block:: rst

-    :dfn:`Open Data Kit` (ODK) is a suite of open source applications that help organizations engaged in enumerator-mediated data collection.
+    :dfn:`ODK` is a suite of open source applications that help organizations engaged in enumerator-mediated data collection.

 .. rst:role:: file